Aaron Betsky Reveals Changes, Challenges at Cincinnati Art Museum (Cincinnati CityBeat, December 23, 2013)

 Friends members also enjoy special benefits, including invitations to exclusive behind-the-scenes tours of permanent collections, visits to private collections and artists' studios, and special lectures and discussions led by curators and guest speakers.
 Your membership will help support the Art Museum's mission to offer educational, life-enhancing experiences to those individuals who have special interests in the art we present.
 Become a member of the Friends of the Art Museum and become closer to the art you enjoy.

-For more information regarding Friends of the Art Museum contact Director of Individual Giving Chris Woodside at (513) 639-2873
+For more information regarding Friends of the Art Museum contact Director of Development Chris Woodside at (513) 639-2873

 The Art Museum is a premiere venue for the study and enjoyment of American art, reflecting the city's eminence as one of the nation's first art centers.
 The Department of American Painting, Sculpture, and Drawings is responsible for collections, exhibitions, and scholarship pertaining to the fine arts in the United States from the eighteenth century to 1960.
 The Art Museum has a special emphasis on the work of renowned Cincinnati masters, including Hiram Powers, Robert S. Duncanson, Frank Duveneck, John Henry Twachtman, Elizabeth Nourse, and Edward H. Potthast.
 The extensive holdings also include iconic works by artists from across the country, including Winslow Homer, John Singer Sargent, Childe Hassam, Edward Hopper, Grant Wood, Jacob Lawrence.